spiral/docs/application/controllers.md

 # Controllers
+Spiral framework provides simple separation layer between http dispatcher and controller classes - `CoreInterface` which by default binded to your App class.

+> To read how to route http request to a specified container [go here](/http/routing.md).

+# Controller classes

 To better understand what controller is and how it's getting invoked by application let's take a look at two foundation interfaces first:

 ```php